Reusing steps with library checkpoints

 WARNING

 Library checkpoints are really useful if you have your tests organized into multiple goals.
-This centralizes your maintenance instead of requiring you to manually copy changes between goals.
-You, therefore, get absolute reusability.
+This centralizes your maintenance instead of requiring you to manually copy changes between goals, achieving complete reusability.

 # Creating a library checkpoint